openstreetmap/iD/data/doc/03-road.md

 ### Creating

 Found somewhere there should be a road but there isn't?
-Click the 'Line' icon in the top-left of the editor or press the key '2' to start drawing a line.
+Click the 'Line' icon in the top-left of the editor or press the shortcut key `2` to start drawing a line.

 Click on the start of the road on the map to start drawing.
-If the road connects to another road, first, click on the place where they connect.
+If the road branches off from an existing road, start by clicking on the place where they connect.

 Then click on points along the road so that it follows the right path, according to satellite imagery or GPS.
-When you're done drawing the road, double-click or press 'Return' or 'Enter' on your keyboard.
+If the road you are drawing crosses another road, connect it by clicking on the intersection point.
+When you're done drawing, double-click or press 'Return' or 'Enter' on your keyboard.